-A Degree Apprenticeship is like a sponsored degree.
+Degree Apprenticeships are like being sponsored through your degree.
 It is a way to earn a degree while working and your employer covers the costs of your degree.
-As a Degree Apprentice, you will be earning money while you learn and have no student debt hanging over you when you graduate.
+As a Degree Level Apprentice, you will be earning money while you learn and have no student debt hanging over you when you graduate.

 Taking a Degree Apprenticeship is not an easy option.
 You could find that you are working up to four days a week and then you have to attend university, write essays and submit coursework.
 This means that typically you will have to study evenings and weekends, so there won’t be that much time for socialising.
 You will need to be focused and determined to do well.